-Andrei Mironov and Italian photojournalist Andrea Rocchelli were killed on May 24, 2014, while covering clashes between Ukrainian forces and pro-Russian separatists in the eastern Ukrainian city of Sloviansk, according to regional and international media reports.
+Italian photojournalist Andrea Rocchelli and Andrei Mironov, a translator, were killed on May 24, 2014, while covering clashes between Ukrainian forces and pro-Russian separatists near the eastern Ukrainian city of Sloviansk, according to regional and international media reports.

 William Roguelon, a French photojournalist who was traveling with Rocchelli and Mironov, said they were hit by mortar fire as they were running from their car to take shelter in a ditch, The Associated Press reported.

-The attack occurred in the village of Andreyevka, located 7 km from Sloviansk, according to the Kiev-based Institute of Mass Information.
-Both Rochelli and Mironov died at the scene, according to Roguelon’s account of the incident, which was published by the National Press Photographers Association, and AgoraVox, a French citizen journalism news site that quoted a pro-Russian separatist fighter.
+The attack occurred in the village of Andreyevka, seven kilometers (four miles) from Sloviansk, according to the Kiev-based Institute of Mass Information.
+Both Rocchelli and Mironov died at the scene, according to Roguelon’s account of the incident, which was published by the National Press Photographers Association, and AgoraVox, a French citizen journalism news website that quoted a pro-Russian separatist fighter.

 Roguelon, who worked for the French news agency Wostok Press at the time, was injured in the attack; both he and the driver survived, according to media reports.

-Italian investigators concluded that soldiers from the Ukrainian National Guard under Markiv's command targeted the three men knowing they were journalists and obtained a warrant for Markiv’s arrest in December 2016, according to Italian media reports.
+Italian investigators concluded that soldiers from the Ukrainian National Guard under Vitaly Markiv’s command targeted the three men knowing they were journalists, and obtained a warrant for Markiv’s arrest in December 2016, according to Italian media reports.